 If you want to visit David Gareja out of season, you’ll have to go as part of a group tour or hire a private driver.
 Or, you may even choose to drive there yourself.
 But keep in mind that since the roads leading up to the monastery complex are horrible, a 4×4 is recommended.

 The David Gareja Cave Monastery complex is just one of three major ‘cave towns’ in Georgia, the others being Uplistsikhe and Vardzia.
 Therefore, if you’re unable to visit the Udabno Monastery and have limited time in the country, you may want to visit one of the other sites instead.

 The histories of all three sites are quite different.
 Uplistsikhe was an ancient pre-Christian temple that thrived as a pagan center of worship for centuries before later being converted to a Christian one.
 And Vardzia, the ‘newest’ of the three, was an entire town carved into the rocks in the 12th century.
 Most notably, it was inhabited by one of Georgia’s most important historical figures, Queen Tamar.
-You’ll find full articles on these other sites in the near future.

 Despite being the most overlooked of the three, I’d have to say that Uplistsikhe was my personal favorite, given its unique appearance and interesting history.
 But if time allows, all three Georgian ‘cave towns’ are definitely worth visiting.